SPHERE-PPL/forecasting-contest-template/README.md

 ## How to Submit

 ## Connect with the Community
-Each contest will be stored in its own repo within the TuringPPL organisation and we will also have a Zulip space for each.
+Each contest will be stored in its own repo within the SPHERE-PPL organisation and we will also have a Zulip space for each.
 Links should be placed here and how we plan to communicate on a regular basis.

 ## License